IN-4M/cgen-project-state/cgen-project-state.md

 Chapter One and Two published on ZenGate and shared on Facebook Chapter Two corrections noted — "First Light" moved to end of chapter as closing, opening paragraph written for Chapter Three Chapter Three keyphrase and meta prepared — pending visual header before publishing

+URGENT — Pending Fix (May 26, 2026)
+Problem: Reports are not saving to My Lab or Archives.
+The backend generates the report correctly but fails to save it to WordPress because the SVG image upload returns 401 unauthorized.
+The post creation never completes.
+Root cause: Astra theme update wiped functions.php which contained the Application Password enabling code.
+Application Passwords are no longer showing in WordPress profile despite multiple attempts to restore them.
+The Render backend cannot upload media to WordPress via REST API without Application Passwords.
+Fix ready to implement:
+In main.py on Render/GitHub — in the post_to_wordpress function, wrap the SVG image upload in a condition so it's skipped for member drafts: pythonfeatured_media_id = None if svg_label != "DRAFT":
+    try:
+        svg_bytes = generate_svg_image(title, svg_label)
+        featured_media_id = upload_image_to_wordpress(svg_bytes, title)
+    except Exception as e:
+        print(f"SVG error: {e}")
+Then in all three engine is_member blocks change svg_label to "DRAFT" in the post_to_wordpress call.
+After fix: Redeploy Render backend.
+Member reports will save to My Lab without needing image upload.
+SVG thumbnails still generate at Make Public time.
+Apple App Store: App is currently in review.
+If Apple tests report generation before this fix is applied, reports will generate but not save to My Lab.
+This could trigger another rejection.